cmkimerer/docker-phabricator/README.md

 Runs Phabricator and all associated daemons in one image (this image does not contain a database).
 This image currently auto-updates Phabricator once a week and restarts all processes.

+This image can be pulled by running `docker pull offbyone/phabricator`

 This image was put together based off of the previous work done by https://github.com/hach-que-docker/phabricator and with insight from the previous work done by people at the following locations

 * https://github.com/yesnault/docker-phabricator/